elaitala/ProjectZero/README.md

   - Player uses arrow keys to navigate traffic
   - Right and left moves laterally/changes lane
   - Forward and back accelerates and brakes
-- Game scrolls from top to bottom at static speed
+- Game scrolls from top to bottom at static speed until determined end
 - Cars can randomly shift in their lanes and squeeze your path

 Game Logic:
 - Each car operates within 1 of 3 lanes
 - Each lane is comprised of 5 zones (left/center left/center/center right/right)
   - Cars are 3 zones wide and operate within the center 3 zones
+  - Collision detection
 - The motorcycle can operate in any of the zones
 - Cars move at different speeds, but statically
 - Cars do not hit each other